ENEMY SOLDERS ARE MARCHING THROUGH THE STREETS OF YOUR HOMETOWN

 Mykola Koval (late 30s) - The skilled, but reluctant leader

 Mykola, or "Myko" as he's known in the racing circuits, is a charismatic and skilled professional race car driver, whose life has been a whirlwind tour of high-speed races, champagne celebrations, and global recognition.
 He possesses natural charm and a quick wit, which have always made him a media darling and a favorite among fans.
 However, the outbreak of war in his homeland forces him to confront a harsh reality where life is fragile and the stakes are beyond personal achievements.
-His expertise isn't limited to just racing; he's also a master mechanic, able to understand and fix complex automotive problems with ease.

 CHARACTER ARC